-To give you full autonomy over your recovery, cell phones are allowed at the Next Step Village®.
-Use is not limited except for during the following: Not allowed to be used in morning meditation, house meetings, clinical sessions, medical sessions, outpatient groups, or 12 step meetings.
+To give you full autonomy over your recovery, cell phones are allowed at the Next Step Village.
+Use is not limited except for during the following: morning meditation, house meetings, clinical sessions, medical sessions, outpatient groups or 12 step meetings.

 Located across the greater Orlando and Central Florida area, our sober living communities are designed with your needs in mind.
 We offer co-ed and gender-specific options, so you can recover in comfort.
-Our recreation options and helpful amenities make Next Step Village® the perfect place to turn over a new leaf and continue your recovery.
+Our recreation options and helpful amenities make Next Step Village an ideal place to continue your recovery.

-Next Step Village® will provide you with a comfortable place to rest during your outpatient and aftercare treatment.
+Next Step Village will provide you with a comfortable place to rest during your outpatient and aftercare treatment.
 Currently, we offer accommodations at co-ed apartments as well as male-only and female-only sober homes based on availability and individual preference.
-Most rooms have between one and two beds, with at least one television in every bedroom.
+All rooms have at least two beds, with at least one television in every bedroom.
 Bathrooms are shared per room.

 A Day in the Life

 Living in a sober home or apartment during the aftercare and outpatient process gives you the accountability you need to continue recovery.
-While daily life in a sober living facility varies from person to person, the sample schedule below will give you an idea of what to expect at Next Step Village®.
+While daily life in a sober living facility varies from person to person, the experience gives you an opportunity to transition to life in recovery while forming new habits and passions.

 Family Visits and Therapy

-Off-site opportunities are offered occasionally at Next Step Village®.
-With a computer lab and on-site recreational opportunities, Next Step Village® offers you a variety of ways to relax and unwind.
+Group off-site opportunities are offered occasionally through Next Step Village.
+With a computer lab and on-site recreational opportunities, Next Step Village offers you a variety of ways to relax and unwind at home.

 Residents of Next Step Village are now eligible for state tuition waivers that can be used to attend any public Florida university, state college or technical school free of charge.